 This section describes a numerical groundwater flow and contaminant transport model of the aquifer system underlying the Sparton site and its vicinity that has been used to evaluate water levels and TCE concentrations.
 This model was developed following the general outline described in Task 3 of the "Work Plan for the Assessment of Aquifer Restoration" (SSP&A, 2000b), which is incorporated as Attachment D in the Consent Decree.
 The development of the current version of the model is described in detail in the 2008 Annual Report (SSP&A, 2009a).
 The initial version of the model was described in the 1999 Annual Report (SSP&A, 2001) and the model has been updated and recalibrated several times since then as described in the 2008 Annual Report (SSP&A, 2009a) and in the 2009 report on the Evaluation of Alternative Systems for Aquifer Restoration (SSP&A, 2009b), hereafter "Alternatives Report."
 The groundwater flow model is based on MODFLOW-2000 (Harbaugh and others, 2000).
-The flow model is coupled with the solute transport simulation code MT3D (Zheng, 2008; Zheng and SSP&A, 1999) for the simulation of the movement of constituents of concern in the aguifer underlying the site, and the particle tracking codes PATH3D (Zheng, 1991) and MODPATH (Pollock, 1994; 2008) for the calculation of capture zones and of areas of origin, respectively.
-The models have been used to simulate groundwater levels and TCE concentrations in the aquifer from start-up of the off-site containment well in December 1998 through December 2011.
+The flow model is coupled with the solute transport simulation code MT3D (Zheng and SSP&A, 1999; Zheng, 2008) for the simulation of the movement of constituents of concern in the aquifer underlying the site, and the particle tracking codes PATH3D (Zheng, 1991) and MODPATH (Pollock, 1994; 2008) for the calculation of capture zones and of areas of origin, respectively.
+Flow and transport model simulations were performed using updated versions of these codes as developed by SSP&A to enhance their capabilities and address dry-cell issues in particular (Bedekar et al, 2011).
+The models have been used to simulate groundwater levels and TCE concentrations in the aquifer from start-up of the off-site containment well in December 1998 through December 2011, and to predict water levels and TCE concentrations through December 2012.